TPdkr/learner/README.md

 # Description
 Working name genau(subject to change).
-This hopefully will be a basic app for memorization of German vocabulary.
+This is a basic app for memorization of German vocabulary.
+You can create your own course and add units and words.

 Currently the basic functionality is mostly working.
 Hopefully it will be fully functional soon enough.
 But in the future it will be updated with more features and perks.